cellannotation/cap-python-client/README.md

 ## Basic usage

-The main goal of the package is to provide an interface to access CAP datasets and cell label annotations collection via standard python toolings like pandas dataframes.
+The main goal of this package is to provide an interace to access CAP datasets and cell annotation metadata (including marker genes, synonyms, rationales, etc.) via standard python tooling.
+The outputs are in the format [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html), which could be converted to other formats (csv, JSON, etc.) if the user desires.

 ```
 >>> from cap_sc_client import CapClient